spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 ![Requirements and architecture decomposition](/images/requirements_viewpoint/containment-satisfy.png){:class="img-responsive"}

-Note that requirements are decompsed through the *Containment* relationship, which is not not a proper trace relation.
+Note that requirements are decomposed through the *Containment* relationship, which is not not a proper trace relation.
 Instead, containment is encoded into the requirements model itself.
 It is used to divide a requirements into sub-requirements which can then be traced, allocated and verified independently.

 When using this co-evolution pattern, one would expect the following consistency conditions to hold:

 * Taken together, the sub-requirements must imply the parent requirement.

 * If the parent requirement is satisfied by a function (in the sense of an architectural element) *F* or by a logical or a technical component _E_, the sub-requirements must be satisfied by a sub-function of *F* (in the sense of the functional hierarchy) or by sub-components of _E_, respectively.

-### Derived requirements

-The co-evolution is not restricted to the structure of requirements and architecture.
-For instance, new requirements may arise due to safety analyses, necessating additional functionality to mitigate newly discovered failure modes.
-Another reason for the introduction of new requirements may be architectural decisions that necessitate clarification of intended behavior beyond what can be inferred from stakeholder-derived requirements.
-In DO-178C [^do178c], such requirements are referred to as "derived requirements".

-Methodologically, there are different ways to represent such derived requirements in SpesML:

-1. One approach is to represent derived requirements as assumed (*required*) requirements.
-This is related to the power window example in the section about the Require and Matches relations above.
-The main advantage of this approach is that it is obvious that these requirements need to be clarified with stakeholders: A stakeholder requirement justifying the decision has  to be introduced and *matched* with the assumed requirement.
-2. Alternatively, derived requirements can be introduced and linked to architectural elements (via *Satisfy*-traces) analogously to stakeholder-derived requirements.
-Since they are not traceable to a stakeholder requirement, however, in any case a rationale should be documented in the requirement and the source attribute of the requirement should state that this is a derived requirement.
-This approach is preferable for requirements justifying or constraining architectural decisions that do not need to be aligned with stakeholders.

 ### Development Against Assumed Requirements